Eryn Jean Norvill: Career

-In August 2017 she once again partnered with Emily Tomlins, along with Melbourne theatre company Elbow Room (of which Tomlins is co-director), to present Niche, a sci-fi thriller, which drew glowing reviews.
+In August 2017 she once again partnered with Emily Tomlins, along with Melbourne Theatre Company Elbow Room (of which Tomlins is co-director), to present Niche, a sci-fi thriller, which drew glowing reviews.

-After her her involvement in a court case involving Geoffrey Rush had taken a toll on her personal and professional life, Norvill travelled to Japan with Tomlins in 2019 and stayed on for some time on her own.
-Back in Australia, she again collaborated with Williams, this time as dramaturg, on an STC production of Lord of the Flies for STC.
+After her involvement in a court case involving Geoffrey Rush had taken a toll on her personal and professional life, Norvill travelled to Japan with Tomlins in 2019 and stayed on for some time on her own.
+Back in Australia, she again collaborated with Williams, this time as dramaturg, on an STC production of Lord of the Flies.
 She also recorded two audiobooks.

 In the STC's adaptation of Oscar Wilde's Picture of Dorian Gray, Norvill played 26 characters.
 The first season ran from 2020 to 2021, and she reprised the role in 2022, in a performance that was highly praised, with one reviewer suggesting that she could be the new Cate Blanchett.

+In late 2024, Norvill was named in series three of Foxtel / Binge series The Twelve.